tai314159/PWIBM-Putting-Words-in-Bert-s-Mouth/README.md

+# Putting Words in BERT's Mouth: Navigating Contextualized Vector Spaces with Pseudowords

-This is the repository of the paper "Putting Words in Bert's Mouth: Navigating Contextualized Vector Spaces with Pseudowords".
+This repository contains the code of our paper [Putting Words in BERT's Mouth: Navigating Contextualized Vector Spaces with Pseudowords](https://arxiv.org/abs/2109.11491) (EMNLP 2021).

-Thanks for coming!
-The repository is still under construction and will be ready soon.
+Continue the readme file...